shin-sforzando/aqua-note/docs/ERD.md

         string profile_photo_url
         string password_hash "nullable for OAuth users"
         string stripe_customer_id UK "nullable"
-        timestamp email_verified_at
+        text email_verified_at
-        timestamp created_at "not null"
+        text created_at "not null"
-        timestamp updated_at "not null"
+        text updated_at "not null"
     }

     sessions {
         string id PK "ULID"
         string user_id FK "not null"
-        timestamp expires_at "not null"
+        text expires_at "not null"
-        timestamp created_at "not null"
+        text created_at "not null"
     }

     oauth_accounts {